saeedaboyonis/SeeTreeTask/README.md

 * Navigate to this directory with command line tool.

     `cd /the_directory_path/`
+* start the application with one of the two following ways.
+## Starting application locally with flask

 * Run the project in flask with these commands :